davidvrba/From-Simple-Transformations-to-Highly-Efficient-Jobs/README.md

     * Spark UI
 9. Introduction to performance tuning in Spark
     * Data persistence: caching, checkpointing
+    * Bucketing & Partitioning
     * Most often bottlenecks in Spark applications
-    * Bucketing & Partitioning
-10. Lab IV
-    * Cost based optimization and metastore
+    * Optimization tips
 11. Introduction to advanced analytics in Spark
-    * Basic concepts of ML Pipelines (native library for machine learning)
+    * Machine learning: basic concepts of ML Pipelines
-    * Basic concepts of GraphFrames (library for graph processing)
+    * Graph processing: basic concepts of GraphFrames library
 12. Lab V
     * Machine learning & Graph processing
 13. Structured Streaming
     * Basic concepts of streaming in Spark
     * Stateful vs stateless transformations
+    * Event time processing
     * What is watermark and how to use it to close the state
-14. Lab VI
-    * Structured Streaming API
+    * Real time vs near real time processing

 For more information about the training you can contact directly the lecturer via [LinkedIn](http://www.linkedin.com/in/vrba-david).